 An online posting only tells part of your company's story.
 Office culture is very important, and one of the most challenging conversations to have is about those unspoken workplace expectations.
 Forbes says that sometimes you'll need to set an employee straight about the cultural norms and expectations of the office.
 Instead of doing this after you've hired, be as candid as possible during your initial meetings and choose an employee whose work background and personality fit with your office culture.

 As your company grows, you need the support of excellent staff and exceptional software products.
 At PropertyWare, we're here to support your rental property management business.
-Sign up for a free trial of PropertyWare today.
+Sign up for a free tour of PropertyWare today.